 The Valley Transportation Authority (VTA), which is constructing these extensions, and BART are encouraging the cities of San José and Santa Clara to plan for higher densities of both residential and employment land uses in the areas surrounding these four future stations.
 VTA has entitled these areas as Transit Oriented Communities (TOCs).

 VTA has issued BART Station Area Playbooks for three of the station areas, recognizing that it did not need to duplicate San José’s current efforts to update its Diridon Station Area Plan, originally adopted in 2014.
-VTA’s jobs and housing targets for TOCs surrounding the other three stations are:
+VTA’s jobs and housing targets for TOCs surrounding the other three stations are shown below.

 |Downtown San José||26,500||16,000|